Breast augmentation/ breast enhancement/ breast implants in the Salt Lake City, Utah area.

 Does Dr. Yates offer “rapid recovery breast augmentation”?

-“Rapid recovery” breast augmentation is for the most part a marketing tool.
-Certainly there are tricks to help the patient recover as quickly as possible, such as early arm motion and precise pocket formation avoiding bleeding and tissue trauma.
+Yes we use “rapid recovery” techniques, although not as a selling point.
+Breast augmentation has advanced tremendously in all aspects including patient recovery.
+There are surgical and postoperative tricks to help the patient recover as quickly as possible, such as early arm motion and precise pocket formation avoiding bleeding and tissue trauma.
 Dr. Yates is very aggressive with pain management and we have many patients who require no narcotics for pain.
-No surgeon can guarantee a painless breast augmentation recovery.
+However, plan on some degree of recovery, no surgeon can guarantee a painless breast augmentation recovery.

 How much does breast augmentation cost?